 Automated money saving could be started slowly and then increase over time.
 Or there could be small amounts saved every other day.
 The important thing is not to make a big impact on your daily activities at the beginning of saving so that you would not quit after a few auto-saving transactions.

 Record and analyze your expenses

-This is where the magic of technologies comes in.
+This is where the magic of technology comes in.
 As everything around money is getting increasingly electronic, there are several good apps, that may help you to automatically track your spending.
 And when you get a beautiful dashboard saying that in the previous month you have spent an insane amount of money for a thing like the innocent everyday coffee, then you might get the moment of truth about where it is easy to cut the spending.

 Make extra money

 There are many ideas online on how to make extra money.
-You could make some money online by filling surveys.
+You could make some money online by filling out surveys.
 Or start a blog.
 Or become a mystery shopper.
 Or apply for jobs like babysitting.
 There are a lot of options for increasing the amount of money that you receive if you have some extra time.

 Set a budget and stick to it